SkotBotCambo/hcml_course/README.md

 #### Discussion Prompt:
 * What are some of the trade-offs that are made to make an ML model suitable for interactivity?
-* Describe the user experience for data labeling.
+* Describe some of the user experiences for data labeling.

 #### Readings:
 * [Power to the People: The Role of Humans in Interactive ML](https://www.aaai.org/ojs/index.php/aimagazine/article/view/2513/2456) (*Saleema Amershi, Maya Cakmak, Bradley Knox, Todd Kulesza*)